 The Corporation employs physicians in several hospital-based specialties including anesthesia, emergency room, cardiology, pediatrics/neonatology, obstetrics, intensive care, and hospitalists.
 The Corporation bills for the services provided by these physicians.
 The net physician revenue is recognized when the services are provided and recorded at the estimated net realizable value based on the contractual arrangements with third-party payors and the expected payments from the third-party payors and the patients.
 The differences between the billed charges and the estimated net realizable value are recorded as a reduction in physician revenue when the services are provided.
-As of December 31, 2010 and 2009, approximately \$2,941,300 and \$2,867,500, respectively, of net physician accounts receivable are included in accounts receivable in the accompanying balance sheets.
+As of December 31, 2011 and 2010, approximately \$1,651,600 and \$2,941,300, respectively, of net physician accounts receivable are included in accounts receivable in the accompanying balance sheets.
+During 2011, several of the physician groups that were previously employed became independent contractors and the hospital ceased billing for their services.